Avi0n/apollo-notifications/README.md

 # apollo-notifications

-A simple python script that polls your reddit inbox for new comments/messages and then sends notifications via Pushover with the urls formatted for Apollo.
+A simple python script that polls your reddit inbox for new comments/messages and then sends notifications via ntfy.

-When opening these notifications the links will automatically redirect to the Apollo app.

 ## install dependencies